hilmikilickaya/fetch_rewards/README.md

   <p align="center">
   <img width="1000" height="500" src="https://github.com/hilmikilickaya/fetch_rewards/blob/master/img/Diagram.png">
   </p>

 ## Second: Write a query that directly answers a predetermined question from a business stakeholder

 #### What are the top 5 brands by receipts scanned for most recent month?

  - I used SQLite dialect for my query.
-There was an incosistency between tables to join.
-There was no matching ids between brands and receipts tables.
-My assumption was the ids are matching.

   ```sql
   SELECT  strftime("%Y-%m", r.dateScanned) AS month, b.name, COUNT(*) AS total